skai111/db48x/doc/calc-help/equations.md

 ### Resistivity & Conductivity

-The electrical resistivity 'ρ' of most materials changes with temperature.
-If the temperature 'T' does not vary too much, a linear approximation can be used around the reference point ('ρ0'; 'T0').
+The electrical resistivity `ρ` of most materials changes with temperature.
+If the temperature `T` does not vary too much, a linear approximation can be used around the reference point (`ρ0`; `T0`).

 * To calculate `[ρ_(Ω*m);σ_(S/m)]` (Resistance) from 4 known variables: